diegosdantonio/docs_quad/h-modquad/introduction.rst

 {8., -4., 1.1547, 0.57735, -0.57735, -0.2},
 {0, 4., 1.1547, 0.57735, 0.57735, -0.6}}

-- The current Mellinger Controller in the crazyflie firmware is inverted in roll and yaw errors, which needs to be compensated in using the PID gains.
+- The current Mellinger Controller in the crazyflie firmware is inverted in roll and yaw errors, which needs to be compensated with negative PID gains.

 - Currently, our PID is suboptimal which makes the motors saturate badly.